vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 46 Harle 1986, 301:

-All the principal images of the Brahmanical pantheon are represented in South India during the Col.a perioḍThere is a particular predilection for Bhiks.āt.ana, Siva as the ´ naked young ascetic, and for Siva as Daks ´ .in. ām¯urti, the expounder of yoga, music and the śāstras, who is always, where possible, facing south (daks.iṇa means ‘south’, and although there is no very convincing explanation of the name, it may account in part for the popularity of this image in South India).
+All the principal images of the Brahmanical pantheon are represented in South India during the Col.a period.
+There is a particular predilection for Bhiks.āt.ana, Siva as the ´ naked young ascetic, and for Siva as Daks ´ .in. ām¯urti, the expounder of yoga, music and the śāstras, who is always, where possible, facing south (daks.iṇa means ‘south’, and although there is no very convincing explanation of the name, it may account in part for the popularity of this image in South India).

 47 Mayamata 19.39–40 (Translation Bruno Dagens):